nason/bridgely-api/readme.md

 Coming soon!

 ### Deployment instructions
-<tt>rake figaro:heroku</tt> to push environment variables to Heroku
+Make sure your environment variables are set, and <tt>rails server</tt>.
+You can <tt>rake figaro:heroku</tt> to push environment variables to Heroku.

+*SSL is highly reccomended.* You'll have to configure that on your own...

+Your Twilio account must be verified and funded in order for this API to send or receive any messages, or to create any subaccounts.
+See [Twilio's pricing page](https://www.twilio.com/sms/pricing) for information on operating costs.